-Finally, Summer is here.
-The weather is getting hot.
+Summer is here and the weather is getting hot.

 Chrysanthemum flowers and Wolfberry (Ju Hua and Gou ji zi) Tea